Galvanized E-Track vs. Painted E-Track

 Installation Location

-Where you plan to install E-track is arguably the most important factor in choosing the right finish.
+Where you plan to install E-track rails is arguably the most important factor in choosing the right finish.

 For outdoor or exterior installs, galvanized E-track is the best choice.
 Its zinc coating gives it superior resistance to rust, moisture, and harsh weather.